 If you have an old unused evaporative cooler (aka “swamp” cooler) on your roof, you may think it’s an eyesore that you’d like to remove.
-At Sol Vista Roofing, we have performed many Denver swamp cooler removals and put this guide together to help homeowners understand the process.
+At Sol Vista Roofing, our process to remove a swamp cooler has been tested hundreds of times.
+The information below is what we have learned about this specialized repair.

 This can be a risky project to undertake as a DIY project, but for handy homeowners it is certainly possible.
 Please take safety precautions as to not injure yourself or damage your roof if you choose to attempt this project yourself.
 If you decide you need professional help, contact a Denver roof repair company.